|1. The Daily Schedule

 |2:00 – 3:15

-The following schedule is to be implemented when homerooms are removed from the schedule.
+The following schedule is for the remainder of the year, when homerooms are removed from the schedule.

 Gym activities stop, gym cleared